 - February 29, 2016

 - On the Passing of Ambassador John Reinhardt

 We were deeply saddened to hear of the passing of Ambassador John Reinhardt, who served as head of the U.S. Information Agency and was an Experiment in International Living trustee.

 - January 22, 2016

-- World Learning Announce Senior Leadership Team Changes
+- World Learning Announces Senior Leadership Team Changes

 World Learning today announced staff changes for several members of its senior leadership team, which will help position the organization for greater growth and impact.
 Bethaney LaClair was named chief of staff, Rachel Henry will advance to vice president of operations, and Tom Navin will become the vice president for philanthropy and alumni engagement.